Our Network

 Working Together makes us Stronger

-Below is our network of contacts for various animal-related issues.
+Below is our network of contacts for various animal-related issues, sanctuaries and rescues.

-The Animal Justice is Canada’s only national animal law advocacy organization.
+Animal Justice Canada is Canada’s only national animal law advocacy organization.

 1. Animal Justice Canada is a Canadian Registered Charity, 803997212RR0001.